 This is the official channel for announcements and news about St1 Otaniemi geothermal project so you will always find the latest news here.
 To find more news about the project go to St1 Company & Press Releases.

 Fighting against climate change requires quick and sustainable energy solutions.
 One such solution is available in the huge energy resources in the Earth's crust.
-Geothermal energy - large-scale heat production that requires no combustion technology – is cost effective.
+Geothermal energy is large-scale heat production that requires no combustion technology.

 Have a look how a geothermal heat plant is constructed!